lhbikos/ReCenterPsychStats/docs/05-tIndSample.md

 NOTE: n is number in *each* group
 ```

 To find a statistically significant difference, we would need 175 per group.
-This large size is consistent with the small effect -- that there isn't really a difference between the two groups..
+This large size is consistent with the small effect -- that there isn't really a difference between the two groups.

 ### Hand Calculations

-*Note: While the values of the hand-calculations are close to those calculated with the R packages, they differ slightly.*
+I will use the same example (and same dataset) for hand calculations.
+Before we continue:

+>You may notice that the results from the hand calculation are slightly different from the results I will obtain with the R packages.
+This is because the formula we have used for the hand-calculations presumes that we have a balanced design (i.e., that the cell sizes are equal).
+When cell sizes are unequal (i.e., an unbalanced design) the *rstatix::t_test* will produce different results.

+> Should we be concerned?
+No (and yes).
+My purpose in teaching hand calculations is for creating a conceptual overview of what is occurring in these statistics.
+If this lesson was a deeper exploration into the inner workings of *t*-tests, we would take more time to understand what is occurring.

 #### Using traditional NHST (null hypothesis testing language), state your null and alternative hypotheses